 Children leaving campus need to be signed out by the parent/guardian.
-Please come to the office to do so and we will call your child.
+Please come to the office to do so, and we will call your child.
 Children will only be released to parents or other adults listed by you on the child’s emergency card.
-If there are specific limitations related to the release of a child to a natural parent, please be advised that legal custody documents must be on file in the office.
+If there are specific limitations related to releasing a child to a natural parent, please be advised that legal custody documents must be on file in the office.
 The natural mother or father can obtain their child from school at any time unless a court order is on file indicating otherwise.
 Photo I.D. is required to be shown when picking up students from the school.

 Homework is provided to review and practice concepts previously introduced in class.
 The amount of homework assigned is to be determined by the student’s teacher.
 On average, students should spend the following amount of time on homework each school night.

 - Grades K-3, 20 minutes to 1 hour

 - Grades 4-6, 1 hour to 1 ½ hour

 Should the amount of time children typically spend on homework differ significantly from the above, parents are encouraged to contact their child’s teacher.
 Homework is intended to be an independent activity.
 If your child requires a significant amount of assistance to complete his/her homework, please contact your child’s teacher.

 Parents can best assist their children by setting up a special place where homework is to be done.
 Specific times should be set up that does not conflict with other planned activities.
 This will provide structure to the homework routine.